 Check out this quick guide to turning your side hustle into a career, including the tools that make it all a cinch.

 Seems simple enough, right?
 Pump the brakes.
 It takes hard work to profit from any endeavor, especially one that you love.
 Too often, the fun stops when you try to make money from something you enjoy.
 Before you quit your day job and spend your life savings on building a photography studio, for instance, you need to ensure your passion doesn’t just become the new grind.
 It’s a good idea to check in with yourself every couple of weeks to see how you feel.
 If you have a plan and pace yourself, you’ll be making money and loving it!

 Before you jump in at the deep end, do some small jobs cheaply or even for free.
 If taking photos is your passion, offer to shoot some family photos for friends.
 If you’re not very experienced, do the work for free, but make sure you get permission to use the images in your portfolio.
 Love shooting video?
 Ask a local business if you can create some video content for their social media.
 If you do a good job, chances are, they’ll recommend you to their friends.
 Starting with small gigs is also a great way to see if the demand is there.
 Remember: This is a short-term experiment.
 Don’t get caught in the trap of devaluing your work by giving it away.

-Once you start creating content, it’s essential to have a secure place to organise your work.
+Once you start creating content, it's essential to have a secure place to organise your work.
 A cloud storage solution like Dropbox lets you easily share content and collaborate with clients efficiently and professionally.
-Don’t stress.
-It doesn’t have to be expensive, especially if you start with a free plan.
+Don't stress.
+It doesn't have to be expensive, especially if you start with a free plan.
+It even includes three free legally binding eSignature requests per month to make sure you’ve got agreements in writing before you do the work.
 Since all of our plans are easily scalable, you can always upgrade as your business grows.